The Difference Between a Freelancer, Agency, and Animation Studio

 Final Thought

-Hiring for animation is both about choosing people and choosing systems.
+Hiring for animation isn’t just about choosing people.

 About